Central America Explorer

 Day 3-4 Copán, Honduras (2B)

-Set off on a full day of travel, first stopping off at the artisan community of La Palma to stretch your legs and perhaps visit one of several local artisan shops where they create the brightly painted wooden pieces that you find in the region.
-Cross over the border to Honduras and journey towards Copan.
+Set off on a full day of travel and journey towards Copan.
 The colonial highland town of Copán Ruinas is a charming and relaxing place, with an almost-perfect climate.
 Besides the Mayan ruins this town is famous for, there are many other things to explore.
 Opt to go horseback riding through the nearby beautiful hills to see some lesser known ruins or travel to natural hot springs.
 If you'd prefer, stay in town and explore the cobblestone lanes of this small town.
 While here enjoy a tour of the nearby Mayan ruins of Copán, which are fascinating, beautiful and unique among Mayan cities.
 Declared a World Heritage Site by UNESCO in 1980, Copán contains some of the most important Mayan ruins found to date, and many unusual artistic features.
 Visitors walk through grassy plazas filled with intricately carved and decorated monuments, statues and staircases.
 Huge carved faces stare at you from ancient walls and bring the place to life, causing renewed wonder at the mysterious disappearance of such a creative civilization.
 Day 3 Estimated Travel Time: 8 hours Approximate Distance: 200 km

 Day 5-6 Rio Dulce, Guatemala (2B)